To top of page

 Assessment

-The process of formulating the Suntory Group Human Rights Policy involved understanding the characteristics of our own plants and our supply chain, particularly the agricultural products from which our products are made, while also leveraging information from a variety of external human rights related reports, and we also identified six important themes regarding human rights in our global business activities listed in the above policy, in cooperation with external experts.
-In implementing our business activities, we will continue to assess risks in our own operations and in the supply chain, focusing on these six human rights themes.
+The process of formulating the Suntory Group Human Rights Policy involved understanding the characteristics of our supply chain, particularly our own plants and the agricultural products from which our products are made, while leveraging information from a variety of external human rights-related reports.
+We also engaged in dialogue with human rights experts, and positioned issues that are important in our global business activities as key human rights themes to be addressed by the Group (and listed in the Policy).
+In implementing our business activities, we are promoting risks assessment internally and in our supply chain, focusing on these priority human rights themes.

-To ensure that our company, and the Suntory Group as a whole, constantly maintains an up-to-date awareness of global human rights risks, we are engaging in periodic dialogue with NPOs and with human rights experts from the UN, and the fruits of this dialogue are reflected in our human rights due diligence strategy.
+To ensure that Suntory Group constantly maintains an up-to-date awareness of global human rights risks, we are engaging in periodic dialogue with NPOs and with human rights experts from the UN, and the fruits of this dialogue are reflected in our human rights due diligence strategy.

 We are also strengthening our risk identification process by using risk data from the global consulting firm Verisk Maplecroft.